This information explains radioactive iodine therapy to treat thyroid cancer in the outpatient setting.

 - Dry mouth, which is caused by irritation or damage to your salivary glands.
 This is rare with smaller doses of radioactive iodine.
 Dry mouth can occur right after treatment or it can occur for several months to a year after treatment.
 Drink plenty of liquids, as instructed.
 Sucking on sour hard candy after your treatment can help.

 In very rare cases, the treatment can cause enough swelling to make it hard to breathe.
 This is a serious condition.
 If you have trouble breathing, go to your nearest hospital emergency room immediately.
-Have them call your doctor at Memorial Sloan Kettering Cancer Center (MSK).Back to top
+Have them call your doctor at Memorial Sloan Kettering (MSK).Back to top